kingsloi/iskingsley.online/README.md

 ## Installation
 ### OSX Application
   - Download the app for your OS from https://github.com/kingsloi/iskingsley.online/releases
+  - Unzip, run the `.dmg` installer
-  - Move the unzipped `.app`/`.exe` file to your `/Applications` folder
+  - Drag the app into your Applications folder
-  - Run it
   - It's windowless and menuless, and only appears in the tray.
-Look for the lightbulb
+Look for the heartbeat/electrocardiogram
-  - Click Settings
   - Set your URL endpoint and a interval to ping

 ### PHP Endpoint